We understand the environment you operate in and the unique challenges you face.

 Top 5 Tips For Landlords

 Landlord and tenant should, in theory, be a fairly straightforward business relationship – the use of premises in return for monthly rent.
 However, there are numerous pitfalls that await landlords, particularly those who don’t have that much rental experience.
-Our landlord and tenant lawyers in East London have a great deal of experience in acting for a number of commercial landlords who have come to us for help to resolve disputes between them and their tenants.
+Our landlord and tenant solicitors in East London have a great deal of experience in acting for a number of commercial landlords who have come to us for help to resolve disputes between them and their tenants.
 Here are five tips on how to avoid falling into the main pitfalls.

 1. Take a professional approach from the start.
 Even if you are renting premises to someone you know, it is still a good idea to ensure that everything is clearly documented in writing.
 This will prevent disputes at a later stage and will ensure as far as possible the smooth running of the business relationship.
 It is also recommended by the British Property Federation that professional advice is always taken when entering into a new relationship with a tenant – and that the tenant takes advice too – so that both parties know where they stand.